Montana State University: Expansion and growth under Hamilton and Atkinson

-Reid resigned for health reasons in 1905, and was succeeded by Dr. James M. Hamilton, an economist.
+Reid resigned for health reasons in 1905 and was succeeded by James M. Hamilton, an economist.
 Determined to make the college into a school of technology, he rapidly expanded the curriculum areas such as biology, chemistry, engineering, geology, and physics.
 Hamilton also devised the university motto, "Education for Efficiency", which the college continued to use until the 1990s.
 Further marking this change in direction, the school was officially renamed the Montana College of Agriculture and Mechanic Arts in 1913 (although that name was in widespread use as early as 1894).
-The college's first great rapid expansion of physical plant also began under Hamilton.
+The college's first great rapid expansion of physical plants also began under Hamilton.
 Constructed during this time were Linfield Hall (1908), Hamilton Hall (1910), and Traphagen Hall (1919).
-The giant whitewashed "M" on the side of the Mount Baldy in the foothills of the Bridger Range was first built in 1916, and in 1917 ROTC came to campus for the first time.
+The giant whitewashed "M" on the side of Mount Baldy in the foothills of the Bridger Range was first built in 1916, and in 1917 ROTC came to campus for the first time.

 Hamilton resigned in 1919 to become Dean of Men, and his successor was agricultural expert Alfred Atkinson.
 Atkinson's tenure lasted 17 years (1920 to 1937).
 A firm believer in Hamilton's vision for the school, Atkinson worked hard to continue the rapid expansion of the campus.
-The iconic, barrel vaulted Gymnasium Building (now Romney Gym) was built in 1922, replacing a dilapidated "drill hall" and giving the school's men's basketball team its first home court.
+The iconic, barrel-vaulted Gymnasium Building (now Romney Hall) was built in 1922, replacing a dilapidated "drill hall" and giving the school's men's basketball team its first home court.
 The Heating Plant, Lewis Hall, and Roberts Hall followed in 1923.
 By the 1920s, the school was commonly referred to as Montana State College (MSC).
 Herrick Hall followed in 1926.
 The college was justifiably proud of its academic accomplishments, but its sports teams entered a golden age as well.
 In 1922, Atkinson hired George Ott Romney and Schubert Dyche as co-head coaches of the football and men's basketball teams.
 Between 1922 and 1928 (the year he departed Montana for Brigham Young University), Romney's football teams compiled a 28–20–1 record.
 This included the 1924 season in which his team went undefeated until the final game of the year.
-As co-head basketball coach, Romney's teams compiled a 144–31 record and invented the fast break.
+As a co-head basketball coach, Romney's teams compiled a 144–31 record and invented the fast break.
 After Romney left, Schubert Dyche coached the "Golden Bobcats" team of 1928, which had a 36–2 record and won the national championship.
-In his seven years as basketball coach, Dyche's teams compiled a 110–93 record (this included the dismal 1932–33 and 1933–34 seasons), but won their conference championship twice.
+In his seven years as a basketball coach, Dyche's teams compiled a 110–93 record (this included the dismal 1932–33 and 1933–34 seasons), but won their conference championship twice.
 In 1930, the college built Gatton Field, a football field on what is now the site of the Marga Hosaeus Fitness Center.
 In one of President Atkinson's last accomplishments, the Dormitory Quadrangle (now Atkinson Quadrangle) was built.